Internals:

 ALTER TABLE test MODIFY SETTING enable_vertical_merge_algorithm = 0

-When using deduplicate feature in OPTIMIZE FINAL
+feature in OPTIMIZE FINAL

 , the question is which row will remain and won’t be deduped?

-For SELECT operations Clickhouse does not guarantee the order of the resultset unless you specify ORDER BY.
+For SELECT operations ClickHouse® does not guarantee the order of the resultset unless you specify ORDER BY.
 This random ordering is affected by different parameters, like for example max_threads

 .